-Coconut supports implicit function application of the form f x y, which is compiled to f(x, y) (note: not f(x)(y) as is common in many languages with automatic currying).
+Coconut supports implicit function application of the form f(x), which is compiled to f(x), f(x) (note: not f(x)) as is common in many languages with automatic currying).

-Additionally, if the first argument is not callable, and is instead an int, float, complex, or numpy object, then the result is multiplication rather than function application, such that $2 \times i$ is equivalent to $2 \times x$ .
+Additionally, if the first argument is not callable, and is instead an int, float, complex, or numpy object, then the result is multiplication rather than function application, such that $2 \times 10^{-5}$ x is equivalent to $2 \times 10^{-5}$ x.